Looking for grammar activities that won’t cost you any money? Seriously. You can create these grammar hunts with your trash or extra activities.

 I love, love to go on a hunt while studying literature because so often, it can be tied to literary device.
 Show students how language and literary analysis is applicable to shorts stories and novels.
 Look at specific quotes that influence setting or move the plot.

-Finally, if you have picture books available, you can complete a one-pager hunting for strong words.
+Finally, if you have picture books or young adult books available, you can complete a one-pager hunting for strong words.
 Picture books contain amazing and diverse language, and taking a second look at these “children’s” books can inspire older students and give them an opportunity to add new words to their writing.
+Plus, no matter what books you use, you’ll be getting literature into the hands of your students.

 Hunt from Student Writing